RizkyWellyanto/cs431/ARM-Accredited-Engineer.md

 ## Processor naming

-# Chapter 2: Introduction to Embedded Software Development
+# Chap 2: Introduction to Embedded Software Development
 Typically, only 10% of the silicon die is occupied by the ARM processor.
 To use a Cortex-M microcontroller, we only need to understand:
 * the processors, e.g. how to use the interrupt features (read this book).